dhansel/ArduinoFDC/README.md

 certain data structures to sectors 1-9 on track 1 side 0.
 See the ArduinoFDC.ino example sketch for how to do so.

-The function returns *false* if the "Track 0" signal or the "Index" signal from the floppy drive are not detected.
-Otherwise it always return *true*.
+The function returns 0 if formatting succeeded.
+Otherwise an error code is returned (see Troubleshooting section below).
+Note that no verification of the formatted disk is performed.
+The only possible error conditions are missing track 0 or index hole signals.
-No verification of the formatting process is performed.
-You can use the `readSector` function to verify that data can be read properly.
+You can use the `readSector`function to verify that data can be read properly after formatting.

 #### `void ArduinoFDC.motorOn()`
 Turns the disk drive motor on.